2025 - 2026 Catalog

 BT 210 (P/T) | Email and Productivity Applications | 2.00 Credits |

-Quarters Offered: Winter Introduces the basic features of various email applications (including MS Outlook) to send and receive email, organize schedules and events, and maintain contact lists, to-do lists, and tasks.
+Quarters Offered: Summer, Winter Introduces the basic features of various email applications (including MS Outlook) to send and receive email, organize schedules and events, and maintain contact lists, to-do lists, and tasks.
 Emphasizes the email and productivity software skills necessary in business environments. |

 ||